dh4gan/waterhole/README.md

+# The Galactic/Terrestrial Microwave Windows ("The Water Hole")

-This repository computes the galactic and terrestrial microwave windows, relevant for the Search for Extraterrestrial Intelligence (SETI).
+This repository computes the brightness temperature received at radio telescopes due to a variety of environmental and noise factors.
+These contributions are highly relevant for those attempting to Search for Extraterrestrial Intelligence (SETI).

+The Jupyter notebook enclosed computes contributions from:

+ 1. Synchrotron emission from the Galaxy
+ 2. The shot noise limit
-The microwave window is defined by:
+ 3. The cosmic microwave background

-i) Synchrotron emission from the Galaxy ii) The shot noise limit iii) The cosmic microwave background iv) Absorption by the Earth's atmosphere
+ 4. Absorption by the Earth's atmosphere

-The Jupyter notebook enclosed computes all four effects.
-Earth's atmospheric absorption data was computed using the Planetary Spectrum Generator (assuming Mauna Kea conditions).
+Earth's atmospheric absorption data was pre-computed using the Planetary Spectrum Generator (assuming Mauna Kea conditions).